-Posted by The Creative Group on Monday, January 4, 2016 - 08:00 | Follow me
+Posted by The Creative Group on Wednesday, May 10, 2017 - 10:30 | Follow me

 Lucky for you, portfolio examples are easy to come by at TCG.
 Not only do we offer a free portfolio tool, we also regularly showcase our exceptional talent, just like you.
-(Feeling all warm and fuzzy?
-There's probably a font for that.)

 Best practice time: How to make a digital portfolio that pops

-- Represent your core strengths, industry experience and technical ability and range.
+- Represent your core strengths, industry experience, and technical ability and range.

-- Start and finish with a bang; lead with your strongest work and end with the runner up.
+- Start and finish with a bang; lead with your strongest work and end with the runner-up.

 - Be customizable; always ensure your portfolio content will appeal — and be relevant — to different employers.

-- Create clear categories.
 Three common formats are:

 - Industry-specific – For example, if you're applying for a project or position at a hospital, lead with your healthcare samples.

 - Media specialty – If the client is looking for someone trained in a particular medium, it makes sense to categorize your work by type, like illustrations, branding work, email campaigns, etc.